 If you’ve ever worked on a poorly organized project, you are unlikely to ever forget it: project schedule is a hot mess, and people either kill time with nothing on their online to-do lists or run around like headless chickens – there is no in-between.
 Yikes!
 No wonder such an environment kills motivation, creativity, or willingness to do anything really.

-Effective project managers understand the importance of proper planning for the team’s motivation and morale.
+Effective project managers understand the importance of proper planning and building schedule for the team’s motivation and morale.
 After all, successful project completion depends heavily on the team.

 Poor project scope management creates anxiety, and smart project management reduces it.
 When team members understand the pipeline, the timeline, and their areas of responsibility, they are calmer and more focused.
 Humans don’t like uncertainties in their lives because they create stress, and working life is no different.